 MRI brain scanning.

 The final component of the study involves use of Magnetic Resonance Imaging (MRI), a common technology used to make high-resolution pictures of the brain.
 We combine the information obtained from MRI and EEG to understand exactly how the brain is being affected in stroke and PPA.
 In one MRI scan for this study, you will simply be asked to rest while the machine takes pictures of your brain.
 In a different scan you may be asked to perform a short language task.

 Magnetic Resonance Imaging (MRI) is an imaging technique that produces computerized pictures of the brain, spine, and the body without the use of x-rays or radioactive materials.

 How does MRI work?

 MRI uses magnetic fields and radio waves to scan your body.
 A computer processes the signal information and displays it as an image on a video screen.
 The MRI exam is painless and involves no exposure to radiation from the scanner.
 There are no known side effects or biological hazards associated with the exam.
-A contrast agent may be used to make certain body structures more visible.
-This contrast agent is injected into a vein in your arm.

 What happens during the MRI examination?

 When you arrive at the MRI facility, a member of the MRI staff will ask you about your medical history and will further explain the MRI scanning procedure.
 A technologist will ask you to lie down on the cushioned table which will move into the magnet after you have been comfortably positioned for the exam.
 When the MRI scan begins, you will hear loud noises similar to that of a drumbeat; these are normal sounds of the scan process.
 You will be given ear plugs.

 Who will be with me?